ReAnimatedMando/HTML_CSS_Notes/HTML_CSS.md

 *	Style – an element may be the same size and color as surrounding content but have a different style applied to it to make it stand out.
     -	These 3 in order create the visual hierarchy.
 However, there is one element that will often attract the eye first and can say more for your page than an entire page of text.
         *	IMAGES

+##  Grouping & Similarity

+*   When making sense of a design, we tend to organize visual elements into groups.
+Grouping related pieces of information together can make a design easier to comprehend.
+*	Proximity – when several items are placed close together, they are perceived as more related than items placed farther apart.
+*	Closure – when faced with a complicated arrangement of items, we will often look for a single or recognizable pattern or form.
+A real or imaginary box can be formed around elements due to their proximity and alignment.
+*	Continuance – when elements are placed in a line or a curve then they are perceived to be more related than those that are not following the same direction.
+This can be used to direct the reader from one part of a page to the next.
+*	White space – placing related items closer together and leaving a bigger gap between related items.
+*	Color – a background color placed behind related items to emphasize their connection.
+*	Borders – a line can be drawn around the border of the group or between it and its neighbors.
+    -	We naturally observe similarities in design, and things that are similar are perceived to be more related than things that are dissimilar.
+Repetition of similar color, size, orientation, texture, font, or shape, suggest that matching elements have a similar importance or meaning.
+        *	Consistency – makes it possible that having read one block of your page, it is possible to infer the meaning of other related items in that box that follow the same style.
+        *	Headings – giving a chunk of information a heading clearly tells the user whether or not the content of the grouping is relevant to them.
+If not, they can ignore all of the elements within it.
+This is also helpful for users with screen readers.